diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 When you are bundling an application, you should never include Spark itself in the list of submitted dependencies. `spark-submit automatically ensures that Spark is present in the path of your program`.

 For Java and Scala users, it is also possible to submit individual JAR files using the —jars flag to spark-submit.
 This can work well if you have a very simple dependency on one or two libraries and they themselves don’t have any other dependencies.
-It is more common, however, for users to have Java or Scala projects that depend on several libraries.
-When you submit an application to Spark, it must ship with its entire transitive dependency graph to the cluster.
+It is more common, however, for users to have Java or Scala projects that depend on several libraries. `When you submit an application to Spark, it must ship with its entire transitive dependency graph to the cluster`.
 This is often called an `uber JAR` or an `assembly JAR`, and most Java or Scala build tools can produce this type of artifact.

 The most popular build tools for Java and Scala are `Maven` and `sbt (Scala build tool)`. `Either tool can be used with either language`, but Maven is more often used for Java projects and sbt for Scala projects.